Frequently Asked Questions

 Can people visit me at the overnight base camp and will there be parking for them?

 We are more than happy for friends and family to come and cheer you in at the overnight basecamp.
 We ask that all visiting friends and family are off site by 9pm.
 We do ask however that they are aware of other runners if they intend to cheer you along other sections of the route.
 Please note non-participants are not permitted to stay in the overnight basecamp overnight.
+The friends and family parking situation has not been confirmed yet for 2019, but will be updated when available.

 Can my friends and family come and visit me along the route?